 The maximum compensation payable to an individual is £3,000 in any one year.

-For the protection of all beekeepers, there has to be some terms and conditions in the scheme, but effort is made to accept and pay claims when there is a genuine reason for the late notification or insufficient cover.
+For the protection of all beekeepers, there have to be some terms and conditions in the scheme, but effort is made to accept and pay claims when there is a genuine reason for the late notification or insufficient cover.

-Every effort is made to pay claims within fourteen days subject to any necessary enquiries needed with the beekeeper or bee inspector and subject to holiday commitment.
+Every effort is made to pay claims within 14 days subject to any necessary enquiries needed with the beekeeper or bee inspector and subject to holiday commitment.
 The scheme is run on a voluntary basis by beekeepers and has no salaried employees.
 It is also dependant on the support of the Member Association Treasurers who collect the subscriptions and to the Fera Bee Inspectors who quantify the losses.

 Claims are rarely declined or repudiated, except when: